Green Woodworking Videos

 Full 2-hour recordings of the live-streamed online classes:

-Subscribe to my blog and receive updates about my class schedule.
+Live classes are on hold for the foreseeable future.
+I'll post any updates through my blog.
 You may subscribe to all blog posts, or just posts about my classes.

 "That spoon carving video blew me away.
 You all need a TV show.
 I love the format, it worked really, really well I believe.
 There were good closeups and I liked how Curtis was watching the work and visible right there.
 It was quite meta."